 Computing is a broad-based family of disciplines that includes computer science, computer engineering, software engineering, information systems and information technology.
 By design, the computing program allows the student to pursue studies in any combination of these disciplines.
+Students may select courses from a large number of approved courses offered by various departments across campus.
+Students may pursue the degree on a full-time or part-time basis.
+Many courses are offered in the evenings and online classes are available.

 This program strives to meed the educational needs of present and future computing professionals interested in starting a career or updating their skills.
 Careers are in areas such as business and systems analysis, software engineering, project management, enterprise architecture, business process modeling and management, IT security, database design and administration, network design and administration, technology management and service management.